Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager.Core/README.md

 ### Authenticate the Client

 The default option to create an authenticated client is to use `DefaultAzureCredential`.
-Since all management APIs go through the same endpoint, in order to interact with Resources only one top-level  `AzureResourceManagerClient` has to be created.
+Since all management APIs go through the same endpoint, in order to interact with Resources only one top-level  `ArmClient` has to be created.

-To authenticate to Azure and create an ARM client, do the following:
+To authenticate to Azure and create an ArmClient, do the following:

 ```csharp
     using Azure.Identity;